Internet-Draft Token Exchange Target Service Discovery June 2026

 &subject_token_type=urn:ietf:params:oauth:token-type:access_token

-3.2.
+3.3.
 Endpoint Response

-3.2.1.
+3.3.1.
 Successful Response

-Each target service object contains the following fields:
+Each target object contains the following properties:

 audience